idvoretskyi/terraform-gke-with-gemma3/README.md

 ## Notes

-- This configuration uses your default GCP project as configured in the gcloud CLI
+- This configuration uses your specified GCP project
 - Spot/Preemptible VMs can be terminated at any time.
 Consider using a managed instance group for more resilience.
 - ARM compatibility: Ensure that the Gemma 3 image is built for the ARM architecture.
 - This configuration uses COS_CONTAINERD as the node image type, which is optimized for running containers.
-# terraform-gke-with-gemma3